moj-analytical-services/writing_functions_in_r/README.md

 The resulting dataframe is saved as a variable called `prosecutions_grouped`.

-Notice how the `dplyr` functions `group_by()` and `summarise()` require that the column names are not enclosed in quotation marks, meaning that they are not passed as strings: this behaviour is known as non-standard evaluation, and will be important later.
+Notice how `dplyr::group_by()` and `dplyr::summarise()` require that the column names are not enclosed in quotation marks, meaning that they are not passed as strings: this behaviour is known as non-standard evaluation, and will be important later.

 ------------------------------------------------------------------------